RikaGoldberg/quartzv4/content/books/The Gifts of Imperfection/Courage, Compassion, and Connection The Gifts of Imperfection.md

 ---
-title: Courage, Compassion, and Connection The Gifts of Imperfection
+title: "Courage, Compassion, and Connection The Gifts of Imperfection"
 date: 2022-05-14
 tags:
 - seed